trigbayb/trigbayb/README.md

 ⚡ Goals for 2023:
 - to learn something new everyday.
-- to complete SQL 50 from Leetcode
+- to complete all SQL and Pandas questions from Leetcode
-- to create 3 powerfull projects on Tableau
+- to create the best projects on Tableau

 <br />